Backup

-4 Use Cases Where Archiving Isn’t “Good Enough Backup”
+Cloud Technology4 Use Cases Where Archiving Isn’t “Good Enough Backup”

-If you’re managing a SaaS collaboration platform like Office 365 or Google for Work, you’re responsible for ensuring your organization’s data isn’t lost due to human error or malicious action.
+If you’re managing a SaaS collaboration platform like Microsoft 365 or Google for Work, you’re responsible for ensuring your organization’s data isn’t lost due to human error or malicious action.
 Why?
 Vendors like Microsoft, Google and Salesforce are very good at data protection for things like natural disasters at the data center level, but they can’t tell when you or your users deleted data in error, or overwrote good data with bad.
 And while archiving tools like Google Vault or Microsoft In-Place eDiscovery can preserve your data for legal needs, there are important reasons why they are less useful for business continuity.

 What’s the difference between “archive” and “backup”?